Creative Circle

-The Creative Circle (also known as The Advertising Creative Circle and The Advertising Creative Circle of Great Britain) is an educational awards body dedicated to creativity in British advertising, and the oldest advertising and marketing awards body in Europe.
+The Creative Circle (also known as The Advertising Creative Circle or The Advertising Creative Circle of Great Britain) is an educational awards body dedicated to creativity in British advertising, and the oldest advertising and marketing awards body in Europe.
 Their mission is to help promote creative excellence in advertising, while sharing knowledge and experience through educational programs and supporting young creative people.
 The annual Creative Circle awards are judged by the British advertising creative community.
 Their main offices are in Covent Garden, London.

 Origins

 The Advertising Creative Circle of Great Britain was founded on 8 October 1945, at a luncheon at The Trocadero Hotel, London.
 The concept can be traced back to, H.F.
 Crowther (Director of Advertising Agency Rumble, Crowther & Nicholas) and G.R.
 Pope (Advertising Manager of The Times).

 At the time, Crowther and Pope felt there was no other advertising organisation concerned exclusively with the craft of visualising, writing and designing advertising, and so decided to create an Advertising Creative Circle that could "not only provide a forum for such creative men, but [also] contribute to raising the status of advertising as a profession".